 Through his newfound social skills, he goes around pursuing women who he isn’t genuinely interested in but for the sake of bragging rights.
 Is it an improvement after all right?
-He went from zero dates to many dates that he’s shit bored of.
-Forget about the fact that he isn’t really enjoying himself on these dates.
+He went from zero dates to many dates.
+He might not even really be into these women on these dates.

-Unfortunately, this, is a failure in itself, although he went from not dates to dates with girls that he feels “meh’ about.
+Unfortunately, this is a failure in itself.
+Even though he went from no dates to dates with girls that he feels “meh’ about.
 He’s still avoiding feeling vulnerable and at risk of being rejected by women that he’s genuinely interested in.
 The avoidance of this feeling is a failure it itself.

 “It’s better to fail on a date with a potential partner you desire, than to sleep with someone you don’t enjoy being around with.”